 Amaranth is often referred to as gluten-free grain because it doesn’t grow from grasses like other cereal grains do.
 Not only is it a complete source of protein but it’s also bursting with iron!
 A one cup serving of cooked amaranth grain provides over 5mg of iron, which is more than a quarter of our daily value!

 Fortunately, amaranth comes in many forms, all with terrific health benefits.
 So, no matter your cooking ability or style, amaranth will fit brilliantly into your recipes.
 For example, puffed amaranth makes a fantastic crunchy and nutritious topping for salads and breakfast bowls.
-You can even include it in your favorite granola bar and energy ball recipes for extra crunch!
-It adds a delightful nutty flavor and contains other valuable nutrients, such as magnesium and vitamin E.
+You can even include it in your favourite granola bar and energy ball recipes for extra crunch!
+It adds a delightful nutty flavour and contains other valuable nutrients, such as magnesium and vitamin E.

 Jerusalem artichokes

 Despite the name, Jerusalem artichokes do not come from Jerusalem, neither do they relate to artichokes – at least biologically speaking!
 This vegetable with an imposing name is part of the sunflower family.
-Also known as sunchoke and sunroot, it has a mild earthy and sweet flavor and texture often compared to a hazelnut or water chestnut.
+Also known as sunchoke and sunroot, it has a mild earthy and sweet flavour and texture often compared to a hazelnut or water chestnut.

 Related readings